 Marty is an applications engineer and embedded software expert at ASN.
 He has over 10 years experience in developing high performance embedded libraries and applications for Arm processors.

-Many Audio/acoustics engineers and researchers and audio hobbyists work with DSP (Digital Signal Processing).
-Some now and then, some on daily basis.
-Working on DSP for audio and speech, common challenges to create digital filters are: Noise cancellation, due to interference and Audio and Speech enhancement.
-And for whom DSP is not his daily job: filter design in general.
-In this blog, you’ll find out how the ASN Filter Designer may help for both experienced audio engineers and engineers where DSP is not their daily job to create digital filters for audio and speech.
+Many Audio/acoustics engineers, researchers and audio hobbyists work with DSP (Digital Signal Processing).
+In this article, you’ll find out how the ASN Filter Designer helps both experienced audio engineers and engineers where DSP is not their daily job to create digital filters for audio and speech.

 How DSP for Speech and audio benefit from ASN Filter Designer: